jpreardon/weighter/WORKLOG.md

 - Make sure tests test authentication
 - Add some super basic validations to the weight model
 - Add actions and views for weight
+- Change production database adapter from postgresql to mysql

 Now lets get the really basic weight tracking working...